Volkswagen Unveils New Mobility Services Brand – MOIA

 MOIA will be dedicated to delivering ride-hailing and car-sharing services in highly urbanised city centres using purpose-built electric cars such as the Budd-E microbus concept that Volkswagen revealed back in January at this year’s Consumer Electronics Show.

-The automotive industry is said to be undergoing rapid change.
-Alongside the traditional car business, new digitally networked mobility services are seen as a high growth dynamic.
-With MOIA, the German carmaker says it intends to generate a “substantial” share of its sales revenue from this new business by 2025.
+The automotive industry is said to be undergoing rapid change and alongside the traditional car business, new digitally networked mobility services are seen as a high growth dynamic.

 Matthias Müller, CEO of the Volkswagen Group (right) and Ole Harms, CEO of MOIA (left).